Jules-Bens-Aa/jb2a_puzzle/README.md

 Thanks to @Ethck for the massive help at refactoring the module !

 ## Update
+Thanks to @Appak and for letting us know we forgot to add a check for Forge in the 'Pressure Plate' macro.
-Now works in the Forge when the JB2A Patreon module is installed through the bazaar !
-Again thanks to @Ethck ! :)
+Now **actually** works in the Forge when the JB2A Patreon module is installed through the bazaar !
+Again, thanks @Ethck for this amazing reworks !
+Also thanks to @Wasp for the oneliner, much better ;)